wpdk/wpdk/README.md

 * All of the SPDK source compiles, apart from spdk_top which requires *libcurses*.
 * All of the SPDK Unit Tests pass.
 * The iSCSI target can serve storage.
-* Unit tests exist for the majority of the functionality.
+* Unit tests exist for the majority of the WPDK functionality.

 There are still a few areas that are currently unimplemented, or where quick hacks have been applied.
 These are indicated in the code with *WPDK_UNIMPLEMENTED* and *HACK*.